🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 How to Style Without the Clutter

-• Group by color: Keep spines in a neutral spectrum or turn some around for a softer look
+• Group by color: Keep spines in a neutral spectrum, or turn some around for a softer look

 • Winter motifs: Wood beads, pinecones in a shallow dish, bleached bottle brush trees